Tina Andrews

 Tina Andrews is an American actress, television producer, screenwriter, author and playwright.
 She played Valerie Grant in the series Days of Our Lives from 1975 until 1977.

 Andrews also wrote the TV miniseries Sally Hemings: An American Scandal, which was the first time that the relationship between Thomas Jefferson and Sally Hemings had been explored on TV.
 In 2001, Andrews was the first African American to win the Writers Guild of America award for Original Long Form, for her script for this miniseries.

 Biography

 Early life and education

-Andrews is one of two children of Eloyce Andrews in Chicago, Illinois.
+Andrews is one of two children of Eloyce and George Andrews in Chicago, Illinois.
 Andrews attended Harlan Community Academy High School, where she participated in Modern Dance, Student Council and Drama Club.
 After graduating high school in 1969, Andrews studied at New York University, majoring in Drama.

 Career

 Acting

 Andrews spent many years acting in such series as Days of Our Lives, where she originated the role of Valerie Grant from 1975 to 1977.
 Her character was part of the first interracial romance shown on daytime television.
 Thereafter, Andrews played Angie Wheeler in The Sanford Arms.
 She also acted in the TV miniseries Roots (1977) as Aurelia, the girlfriend of the character Kunta Kinte.
 From this role, she met and became professional partners with Alex Haley, the author of the book on which it was based and the screenplay for the series.
 Haley hired Andrews to work with him on the miniseries Alex Haley's Great Men of African Descent.
 Andrews portrayed Valerie on Falcon Crest in 1983 and Josie in the television movie Born Innocent.
 Andrews' had guest appearances as characters on many shows, including The Odd Couple, Love Story, Sanford and Son, Good Times and The Brady Bunch.
 She also performed in films such as Conrack and Carny.